benjaminhduncan/nd0821-c3-starter-code/model_card_template.md

 ## Training Data
 The data used originates from the UCI Machine Learning Repository Census Income Data Set.
 Located at https://archive.ics.uci.edu/ml/datasets/census+income.
 Extraction was done by Barry Becker from the 1994 Census database.
 The target class for this set is a binary salary estimation (>50K, <=50K).

 The set was split into a train and test set using a 80-20 split.
-No stratification or k-fold methods were used.
+This set was stratified on 'race' and 'sex'.
 For training the machine learning model, a OneHotEncoder and LabelBinarizer preprocessing step was applied to the data.

 ## Evaluation Data
-The test set from the test/train split was used in evaluating the model.
+The test set containing 20% of the original data from the test/train split was used in evaluating the model.

 ## Metrics
 The model was evaluated against three metrics: fbeta, precision, recall as implemented in the scikit-learn scorers in version 1.2.0.